JensDijkstra/Project-NAO/Design Report/DesignReport.md

     -[ ]  Speech
     *Read above and give more info*
     -[ ]  Vision
+    Checking for the movements will be done by the Kinect camera from Microsoft.
+The cameras of the NAO robot are 1280x960 resolution at 30 frames per second wich would not be enough to make a good measurement.
+The points of the motion capture were to inconsistent to check if a person is making the right moves.
+The other options for motion capture are 3D cameras as a separate device for the first concept.
+Most other 3D cameras are expensive and come with their own software.
+The xbox Kinect camera is less expensive because it has been more mass produced and come with the software Visual Basic.
+In Visual Basic the motion capture is ready out of the box and it can give data of the points to other software.
+This is not the case with all 3D camera software.
+The data send out by the 3D camera ore the software behind it needed to be open source because there is a separate Python code running to check for the angles between the points.
+For a more userfriendly experience the next concept of the NAO there is the option to build the Kinect camera in the robot.
     -[ ]  Name
     Now that NAO is designed like a human, it's time to give NAO a human name.
 The name we settled on is Blue, since he (yes, Blue is a he) is coloured blue and blue stands for a healthy and long life in Chinese.
 This is also a reason people practice Tai Chi.
 A small detail that adds more meaning to the NAO robot.
 #### System Diagrams